Last Updated on

 Another whaaat?
 Wild seals live in the Netherlands.
 If you’re lucky enough to spot one along the shores of the North Sea, be sure respect its space.
 Seals are curious, but they can be aggressive up close.
 You can see wild seals out in the North Sea by taking eco-tours from close to Groningen.
 Better yet, you can help rehabilitated wild seals be released back into the wild.

 Experience a Dutch Christmas market

 The Netherlands has some really lovely Christmas markets in December.
 Most major cities have some events although the most famous Dutch Christmas markets are located in Dordrecht, Maastricht, Valkenburg, the Hague, and Leiden.
 There’s nothing like browsing for gifts under twinkling lights while enjoying a hot chocolate!

 Did you realize that there were beaches in the Netherlands!?
 A lot of people don’t.
 Although the weather is often too cold to enjoy a swim in the water, you can still enjoy the relaxed atmosphere at many of the beach resorts in the Netherlands, enjoy a drink indoors with a view, or take a stroll along the boardwalk.
 I’m partial to Kijkduin and Scheveningen.

 Did you know that you could surf in the Netherlands!?
-The currents from the North Sea make it possible to surf almost year round (with a dry suit).
-One of the most popular spots is in Scheveningen, the beach near the The Hague!
+The currents from the North Sea make it possible to surf almost year-round (with a dry suit).
+One of the most popular spots is in Scheveningen, the beach near The Hague!